Delaware Supreme Court: Oral argument

 While the Court's appellate jurisdiction is mandatory, it is not required to hear oral argument.
 Typically between sixty and seventy-five percent of its decisions are rendered on briefs.
 If a case involves a novel question of law or the justices desire clarification, oral argument is called.
 Each attorney in oral argument is given 20 minutes to present its side, except for capital cases, in which each side is given 30 minutes.

 Most cases are heard by a panel of three justices.
 In certain cases set forth in Rule 1 of the Court's Rules, the Court will sit en banc.
-These cases include cases where a criminal defendant has been sentenced to death, where the three justice panel cannot reach a unanimous decision, or where the Court has been asked to modify or overrule existing precedent.
+These cases include those where the three justice panel cannot reach a unanimous decision, or where the Court has been asked to modify or overrule existing precedent.

 In cases being heard by a three justice panel, the lawyers presenting argument do not know the identity of the justices hearing the argument until the justices enter the courtroom.

 Arguments are normally held each Wednesday beginning at 10:00 a.m. in Dover, the state capital.
 Occasionally, the Court will hear arguments in special locations, such as the Widener University School of Law.
 The Court has a courtroom in Wilmington, but it is rarely used.